 These light, cakey scones come together in no time and only take about 10 minutes to bake.
-Serve them at a special brunch or afternoon tea topped with strawberry jam or roasted rhubarb compote, or our lemon curd recipe.
+Serve them at a special brunch or afternoon tea topped with strawberry jam, roasted rhubarb compote, or our lemon curd recipe.

 Special equipment: This set of Ateco round cutters is useful to have in your kitchen.
 We used the 2-1/2-inch one to make these scones.

 by Jessica Gentile | Hard-boiled eggs aren't just one of the most nutritious foods around, but they also have the potential...